UZ9/dotfiles/README.md

 ### Solution

-I wanted a system robust enough to always provide a consistent location for notes, but give me the flexibility of adding more folders of non-note content if needed.
-At the end of the day, the Obsidian notes should all be grouped together, both to allow easier navigation and to allow me to access the notes from a phone:
+I wanted a system robust enough to always provide a consistent location for notes, but with the flexibility of adding more folders of non-note content if needed.
+At the end of the day, the Obsidian notes should all be grouped together--both to allow easier navigation and to allow me to access the notes from a phone:

 ```
 .